|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 I should mention that the quote from Van Der Vat is genuine, and that Robin Gardiner did email me, promising proof of the Titanic "switch".
 He has failed to provide this, but later went on to produce another book on the subject.

-Superficially, the two ships looked the same, as can be seen from the following image:
+Superficially, the two ships looked nearly the same, as can be seen from the following image:

 Readers will notice a few highlighted areas between the two and these are described below:

 The red area indicates the forward half of the 1st class A-deck promenade being enclosed with retractable

 glass screens; the Olympic's promenade was open all the way along.